 Testing process - Customer Experience

-User orientation reviews the experience of first time visitors.
-We’ve used 5 basics questions Steve Krug shares in his excellent Don’t Make Me Think book :-
+User orientation reviews the experience of first-time visitors.
+We’ve used 5 basic questions from Steve Krug’s excellent Don’t Make Me Think :-

 - Where am I?

 - What are the most important things on this page?